What are gophers?

-Gophers live their entire lives in the soil; these subterranean pests only leave the ground to occasionally feed, get around an obstacle, or move to a new area.
+Gophers live their entire lives in the soil; these rodents only leave the ground to occasionally feed, get around an obstacle, or move to a new area.
 Gophers prefer to live in wide-open spaces that offer them plenty of soil to tunnel through.

-Gophers living in Arizona are active throughout the year, and their desire for open spaces makes these pests regular visitors to our yards.
-Properties near things like fields, parks, golf courses, or other open areas are especially susceptible to gopher invasions.
+Gophers living in Arizona are active year-round, and their desire for open spaces and plants to snack on makes these pests regular visitors to our yards.
+Properties near fields, parks, golf courses, or other open areas are especially susceptible to gopher invasions.

 How do I get rid of gophers?

 Maintaining a healthy lawn and garden is difficult under the best conditions, but when gophers move onto your property, it becomes even more of a challenge!
-At Overson Pest Control, we can help you take back your outdoor space from destructive gophers.
-We care about our customers and are committed to helping them solve their pests problems.
-With our services backed by a 100% guarantee and unlimited free re-services, you can trust that we will rid your property of gophers and help prevent their return.
+At Overson Pest Control, we can help you take back your outdoor space from gophers.
+We care about our customers and are committed to helping you solve your pest problems.
+With our services backed by a 100% guarantee and unlimited free re-services, you can trust that we'll rid your property of gophers and help keep them from returning.

-To learn more about working together and implementing our quality pest control services to protect your Phoenix area residential or commercial property from Arizona pests, reach out to us today!
+To learn more about working together and implementing our quality pest control services to protect your Phoenix area residential or commercial property from gophers or other pests, reach out to us today!